 Continuum of Care Services: Both formal and informal- offered after program completion.

 Creative Environment: Our homes- and Asheville itself- thrive with a vital spirit promoting uninhibited self expression.
 This is essential to getting it right!

 Daily Recovery Community Integration: It’s a pivotal part of the Program- gaining daily and substantial out-of-home connections with the larger community- providing support, context, and broader knowledge of resources.

-Full Time Monitoring: We have Staff full time on site at both the Kingfisher and Peregrine Houses, with other Staff on duty and on call 24/7.
+Full Time Monitoring: We have Staff 24/7 at Kingfisher House, with other Staff on duty and on call 24/7.
 Families and Members are provided with a 24 hour on-call number upon entry.
 Redtail utilities an advanced peer support regulation & supervision system with live-in support staff.

 Health & Wellness Centered: Why stop using drugs, but keep doing everything else?!
 The entire person is examined- from dietary and medical history, medication, activity level, whole biopsychosocial history, each from the appropriate discipline.

 Individualized Planning: Each person is different- we don’t see people as walking diagnoses.
 While we do have consistent structures and routines, specific goal setting and preferences are essential to an effective way forward.